- Mar 27, 2018: Sustainable Development Goals

-From MDGs to Sustainable Development For All: Lessons from 15 Years of Practice
+From MDGs to Sustainable Development For All

 In 2015, world leaders set out to defy the odds, committing themselves to achieve 17 ambitious and far-reaching Sustainable Development Goals (SDGs) by 2030.
 This was not the first time the world had attempted to raise the trajectory of human progress by employing Global Goals.
 In 2000, world leaders blazed a trail by adopting the Millennium Development Goals (MDGs).
 The MDGs were the first attempt to use Global Goals to capture and advance the shared interest we all have, in a more just, peaceful and prosperous world.